-Did you know some companies give discounts to their shareholders for owning company stock?
-Select companies offer discounts on their products for being a shareholder.
-These companies reward their retail shareholder base not only through stock appreciation, but in consumer purchases.
+Did you know some companies give discounts and other rewards to their shareholders for owning company stock?
+These companies reward their retail shareholder base not only through stock appreciation and in some cases, dividends, but also in discounted purchases and other perks.
 How cool is that?
-Below I have outlined verified shareholder discounts on select products and services that companies provide.
+Below I have outlined verified shareholder rewards on select products and services that companies provide.

 Any shareholder holding a minimum of 100 Ford (Tii:F) shares 6 months prior to purchase (must be held for at least 6 months) is eligible for X-Plan or “Friends and Neighbors” pricing on their qualified Ford vehicle purchase.
 Their Investor relations site and Ford itself isn’t very vocal about the discount offered to shareholders, however, if you email their investor relations department at firstname.lastname@example.org they will send you the information that you need to become eligible.
 This could potentially save you thousands of dollars on your next vehicle purchase!

 If you’re in the market for a pre-owned vehicle, used car consignment marketplace CarLotz (Tii:LOTZ) offers two perks for shareholders who have owned the company’s stock for at least four weeks.
 The first, for holders of at least 100 shares, provides a $100 consignment credit through any Carlotz Hub.
 The other, for those holding at least 50 shares, is a $60 store credit redeemable for Nike apparel or Yeti Rambler 18 oz Bottle with Chug cap in the Carlotz Shareholder Store.